-In her practice AnnaLeena Prykäri has since 2014 focused on exploring mental illnesses in society and the person behind a diagnosis.
-Silenced, ignored and marginalized topics are discussed from personal and emotional viewpoints.
+2012–2014 AnnaLeena Prykäri started to focus mainly on exploring mental illnesses in society and the person behind a diagnosis.
+Silenced, ignored and marginalized topics are yet today discussed from personal and emotional viewpoints.

-Through her work Prykäri intends to embody the person behind a label in order to displace and highlight the stigmas, taboos and shame associated with mental illness; from the pharmacy shelves to the daily discussions.
-She aims to reveal the positive and negative sides of a diagnosis.
+Through her work Prykäri intended to embody the person behind a label in order to displace and highlight the stigmas, taboos and shame associated with mental illness; from the pharmacy shelves to the daily discussions.
+She aimed to reveal the positive and negative sides of a diagnosis.

 She references pain, sorrow and shame, as well as the complexity of diagnostics, the control of chaos and a personal archive – 365 days, 52 weeks of the year.

 After few years working focused on mental illnesses raised upp the possibilities of interconnections between her, at that time, main topic and BDSM (umbrella term for often sexual practices involving bondage, discipline, dominance and submission, sadomasochism).
 Since summer/fall 2017 she has focused only researching these topics together, yet placing higher focus on BDSM and topics around it.
 Her primary research use performance as a tool and has taken place internationally in cities such as New York, London and Berlin, as well she uses online methods.

 Prykäri often utilizes opposites in her work which are developed through her concepts, materials and even in her long working process, this enabling her to create works that are complex.

 She also interlaces personal and political aspects of a diagnosis of mental illnesses with the duality in theme.
 Prykäri utilizes the interconnections between these themes collectively with the material`s anatomy, poetry and emotional foundation.